 The Labour Code is under the auspices of the Ministry of Social Affairs, which is ultimately responsible for this function of government.
 Legislation on labour and employment lays down the basic principles concerning the rights and obligations of workers and employers.
 It provides in general for minimum rights on the labour market.
 In addition, Act on Working Terms and Pension Rights Insurance, No 55/1980, provides for the general validity of collective bargaining agreements, based on the established practice that the social partners negotiate workers' wages and terms of employment through collective bargaining.
 Employment contracts may not specify poorer terms than are provided for by law or in collective bargaining agreements; such contracts are considered invalid.
 Detailed information on the Acts, rules and collective agreements which apply to the Icelandic labour market is available at posting.is/en.

-The State Conciliation and Mediation Officer operates under the Ministry of Welfare to mediate in wage disputes, monitor the situation and outlook in industry and in the labour market and keep a register of collective bargaining agreements in force.
+The State Conciliation and Mediation Officer operates under the Ministry of Social Affairs to mediate in wage disputes, monitor the situation and outlook in industry and in the labour market and keep a register of collective bargaining agreements in force.

 The Directorate of Labour operates pursuant to Act on Labour Market Measures, No. 55/2006.
 The Directorate's principal role is to assist persons seeking employment as well as organising positive labour market actions.
 The agency also administers the Unemployment Insurance Fund, the Maternity/Paternity Leave Fund and the Wage Guarantee Fund, as well as performing a good number of other tasks.
 These include issuing work permits to foreign nationals and supervising seconded workers and the activities of temporary work agencies, with the aim of preventing social dumping on the labour market.
 This supervision is carried out in close collaboration with the social partners and other public authorities.